entur/cloud-logging/README.md

 # cloud-logging
-Log libraries for JVM applications running the could.
+Log libraries for JVM applications running in the cloud.
 Goals

  * make developers more productive when developing and maintaining applications
  * keep cloud logging costs within reason